Frequently Asked Questions

 Anyone who directly supports someone with these experiences in a non-professional role like parents, family members and friends.
 This excludes people who support someone in a professional capacity like therapists, psychiatrists and peer support specialists.

-Do you allow observers?
+Do you allow observers and/or researchers?

 I'm a therapist.
 Can I come to a meeting to observe?